-A format designed in 1988 specifically for the transfer of spatial information; it is published as British Standard BS 7567 and is administered by the British Standards Institution (see chapter 5 NTF explained).
+A format designed in 1988 specifically for the transfer of spatial information; it is published as British Standard BS 7567 and is administered by the British Standards Institution (see NTF explained in chapter 2 of the technical sheet).

 node

 An object representation of a point which either does not form any part of a link (isolated node or polygon seed point); or the representation of a point at the start or end of a link (terminating node).
 The position of a node is defined by a single coordinate pair - which is repeated within all links logically connected at that node and/or containing it.
 A node is only deleted if the link containing it as a terminating node is deleted.